 3. Gain a New Perspective at the Taubman Museum of Art

-The Taubman Museum of Art is another impressive museum in Roanoke’s collection (the small city boasts several in the downtown area) is the Taubman Museum of Art.
-Dedicated to experiences that “inspire, enrich, and promote creativity,” the building’s dramatic exterior evokes the unique attributes of Roanoke’s valley and mountain setting.
+The Taubman Museum of Art is another impressive museum in Roanoke’s collection (the city boasts several in the downtown area).
+The building’s dramatic exterior evokes the unique attributes of Roanoke’s valley and mountain setting.
 Inside, a bright three-story atrium displays changing sculptures floating above the ticket desk.
 Changing and permanent exhibits fill the museum’s three floors, along with a cafe and educational space.

 4. Discover What Pinball, Aquariums, Science, and History Have in Common

 Families looking for kid-friendly things to do in Roanoke will find plenty of fun at the Center in the Square, in the downtown market area.
-The Center houses an eclectic collection of small museums including the Roanoke Pinball Museum, the Harrison Museum of African-American Culture, and the History and Western Museums of Western Virginia.
-Step inside the Pinball Museum to admire a collection of more than 50 pinball games ranging from the 1948’s Screwball, to modern games.
+The Center houses an eclectic collection of small museums.
+Here you can visit the Roanoke Pinball Museum, Harrison Museum of African-American Culture, and the History and Western Museums of Western Virginia.
+The Pinball Museum houses a cool collection of more than 50 pinball games, from the 1948’s Screwball to modern games.
 You can check out the collection for free, or enjoy a day of play for $12.98 (less for kids).

 5. Hunt for Treasure at Black Dog Salvage

 A visit to Black Dog Salvage is one of the top things to do in Roanoke for fans of the popular TV show Salvage Dawgs.
-Even if you don’t watch the show, you’ll find a lot to love at this popular Roanoke VA attraction.
+Even if you don’t watch the show, you’ll find a lot to love at this popular attraction.
 The architectural salvage business mixes building components and unique home decor.
-Shop for everything from full-size fire surrounds, and a large collection of shutters with fully restored furniture, art and home decor, and smaller gift items in a sprawling Roanoke space near Memorial Bridge.
+Shop for everything from full-size fire surrounds and restored furniture to art and gift items in a sprawling space near Memorial Bridge.

 6. Eat and Drink Local at Grandin Village and Around Town